frings1993/talatujalloh.github.io/README.md

 ## Doctoral Thesis

-**Evaluating the African Business Education Initiative (ABEI):
-A Japanese Aid Initiative for Developing the Industrial Human Resources of Africa**
+**Evaluating the African Business Education Initiative (ABEI): A Japanese Aid Initiative for Developing the Industrial Human Resources of Africa**

-My thesis evaluates the impact of internship-based interventions on entrepreneurial aspirations and business start-up likelihood among African graduate scholars.
+My thesis evaluates the impact of internship-based interventions on entrepreneurial aspirations and business start-up likelihood among ABEI graduate scholars.

 ---